Whether you are new to the theory or interested in digging deeper, there are many possible places to start.

 The animation below is an accessible 4-minute introduction to the key ideas.

 Access note: the visuals in this video provide a semi-abstract interpretation of the words, and are not required to understand the content.
+There is a shattering sound at around 2:50.

 Starting Points for Understanding Autism by Fergus Murray (español) is around a 10-minute written introduction to these ideas, starting with: